 the output vector type.
 The 8-bit data types produce a null terminated

-string in the output vector.
-For 16- and 32-bit data types, the first
+character vector in the output vector.
+For 16- and 32-bit data types,

-element contains the number of elements to expect in the rest of the
+the first element contains the number of elements to expect in the

 Base sample time or a multiple of the base sample time.